 To make consistently good joints, the following points should be clearly understood:-

-- 3. Sufficient cement must be applied to fill gap between the pipe & fitting.
+3. Sufficient cement must be applied to fill the gap between the pipe & fitting.

 loose part, the cement will bond to both surfaces.